 Scandinavia's wildlife is more diverse than you might expect

 Africa; the Galápagos Islands; the Amazon Rainforest; all are recognised as some of the best destinations in the world for wildlife watching.
 Yet Scandinavia also deserves a place on your travel hotlist if you're seeking incredible wildlife encounters on your next trip.
-In fact, Finland was voted World's Best Destination for Wildlife Travel on the True Luxury Travel's Global Wildlife Travel Index for 2019.
+In fact, Finland was voted World's Best Destination for Wildlife Travel on the True Luxury Travel's Global Wildlife Travel Index back in 2019.
 So whether it's bears, whales, or the majestic moose, we've put together a guide to the amazing animals you could see on your next trip to Scandinavia.

 Bear Watching, Wild Nordic Bear Hide: Sara Wennerqvist